The woman behind the words

 Who am I?

-Writing has always been my thing, and so has the idea of making the world a better place.
+I live in Antwerp, Belgium, with my 2-year-old son, and partner.
+Writing has always been my thing, but so has the wish of making the world a better place.
 I got sidetracked a lot in finding my voice and identity, even before I became a mother.
 But when I did become a mother, that creative, idealistic part of me seemed to disappear into the fog of exhaustion and all-consuming care for my son.

 Everything that used to matter… just didn’t.
 My self-care sank to the bottom of the barrel.
 But as the fog began to lift, I started to hear something again.
 A familiar whisper inside me.
 The urge to write returned, fiercer than ever.
 Looking back, I think it was a part of me fighting its way back, a piece I didn’t even realise I had lost.